cwoodruff/book-network-programming-csharp/Chapter10/chapter10.md

 Working with WebSockets in .NET involves both server-side and client-side components.
 On the server, ASP.NET Core provides built-in support for WebSockets, allowing the server to handle incoming WebSocket connections, manage the data flow, and respond to client requests.
 This is achieved by integrating WebSocket middleware into the server application.
 On the client side, developers can use the System.Net.WebSockets namespace to establish WebSocket connections, send and receive messages, and manage the lifecycle of the WebSocket connection.

-This chapter is a comprehensive guide to implementing WebSocket communication in server and client scenarios using .NET 8 and C# 12.
+This chapter is a comprehensive guide to implementing WebSocket communication in server and client scenarios using .NET and C#.
 It covers everything from the setup of WebSocket connections to message handling, error management, and the benefits of this protocol for creating real-time, interactive applications.
 By the end of this chapter, you will be well-informed and prepared to leverage WebSockets for high-performance network programming in your .NET applications.

 ## Overview of WebSocket Protocol